cpeditor/cpeditor.github.io/content/en/docs/Preferences/Extensions.md

 ## Clang Format

 Clang Format is used to format the C++ codes.
-You can click Actions->Format Code or press the shortcut `Ctrl+Shift+I` to format the codes.
+You can click Actions->Format Code or press the shortcut <kbd>Ctrl+Shift+I</kbd> to format the codes.
 If you have selected a part of the code, only the selection (and its necessary adjacent codes) will be formatted.

 **See also** [Setup Clang Format](../../setup#setup-clang-format).